Art

 the beach, swimming pools, lakes, or rivers.

-Activity #1: Searching for
+Activity 1 > Searching for

 Seashells and Sea Creatures on the Seashore

-1. Tell the children they will be going to an imaginary
+- Tell the children they will be going to an imaginary

 seashore.

-2. Print the seashore creatures
+- Print the seashore creatures

 template in color

-or grayscale (one
+or black and white (one

 outdoors.

-4. Once every one has found them, gather around and talk about
+- Once every one has found them, gather around and talk about

 the images.
 Identify the images and if possible discuss a little